 Mobile push notifications were born almost thirty years after email in 2009 with Apple’s APNs (Apple Push Notification System) for iOS apps.
-Mobile push notifications are sent from a mobile app to a user’s phone screen and are displayed as a little banners that slide into view.
-In order to view these alerts from companies, a user must have downloaded their mobile app and opted into notifications.
+Mobile push notifications are sent from a mobile app to a user’s phone screen and are displayed as little banners that slide into view.
+In order to view these alerts from companies, a user must have downloaded their mobile app and opted-in to receive notifications.

 These notifications are received front and center on a user’s phone screen and often convey real-time updates, transactional messages, behavioral nudges, and more.

-Now that we know the basics on each of these channels, let’s talk about key considerations when tailoring a message for email or mobile push.
+Now that we know the basics of each of these channels, let’s talk about key considerations when tailoring a message for email or mobile push.